d2osborn/Power-Outages/README.md

   frameborder="0"></iframe>

 ## Conclusion of Permutation Test
-Since the p-value I found (0.047) is less than the standard significance level of 0.05, I reject the null hypothesis.
+Since the p-value I found (0.0455) is less than the standard significance level of 0.05, I reject the null hypothesis.
 This suggests that there is a statistically significant difference in the distribution of `DEMAND.LOSS.MW` across different levels of `TOTAL.SALES`.
-In other words, I have enough evidence to conclude that the demand loss during power outages is influenced by the level of total electricity sales.
-The observed difference in demand loss between high sales and low sales areas indicates a potential underlying relationship where electricity consumption levels (as measured by total sales) may be a significant predictor of demand loss during outages.
+In other words, the evidence indicates that the demand loss during power outages tends to be associated with the level of total electricity sales.
+The observed difference in demand loss between high sales and low sales areas suggests a potential relationship where higher electricity consumption levels (as measured by total sales) might be related to greater demand loss during outages.
+This finding implies that electricity consumption levels could be a relevant factor when predicting the severity of power outages.

 # Framing a Prediction Problem

 My model will predict the energy consumption of an area.
 This will be a regression problem, as the goal is to predict a continuous variable, which is the electricity consumption in a given area.
 The response variable that I'm going to predict is `TOTAL.SALES`, which represents the total electricity consumption in an area measured in megawatt-hours (MWh).
 I chose this variable because it directly reflects the amount of electricity consumed, which is crucial for energy companies to plan for supply, distribution, and infrastructure needs.

 The metric I am using to evaluate the model is Mean Absolute Error (MAE) because it provides a clear interpretation of the average prediction error and is less sensitive to outliers compared to Mean Squared Error (MSE) and R<sup>2</sup>.

-This is a regression problem.
-The goal is to predict a continuous variable, which is the electricity consumption in a given area.
+Only features known at the time of prediction, such as geographical location (state, region, urban percentage), timing (year, month, quarter, season), climatic conditions (temperature, precipitation, climate region), and economic attributes (GDP, population, industrial activity indicators), will be used to train the model.
+This ensures that the model's predictions are based on available and relevant information, avoiding data leakage and making the predictions practical and actionable for future resource management.

 # Baseline Model